letsencrypt/website/content/en/certificates.md

 * [ISRG Root OCSP X1 (Signed by ISRG Root X1)](/certs/isrg-root-ocsp-x1.pem.txt)

-Our newer intermediates do not have OCSP URLs (their revocation information is instead served via CRL), so we have not issued an OCSP Signing Cert from Root X2.
+Our newer intermediates do not have OCSP URLs (their revocation information is instead served via CRL), so we have not issued an OCSP Signing Cert from ISRG Root X2.

 # Certificate Transparency